Squirrel is a phrase that is mostly used to specify a kind of familiar long-fluffy-tailed tree-climbing rodent.

 Squirrels in their natural habitat can live up to 6 years.

-There are more than 100 species of tree squirrels, and except for Antarctica, they inhabit all the continents of the world.
+There are more than 100 species of tree squirrels, and except for Antarctica, they inhabit all the world’s continents.

 Squirrels’ doggedness has made them some of the most resilient animals on the planet.
-This factor has allowed them to maintain some fame even though most of their natural habitat has become urbanization.
+This factor has allowed them to maintain some fame even though most of their natural habitat has become urbanized.

-As their name indicates, tree squirrels are arboreal in nature.
+As their name indicates, tree squirrels are arboreal.
 They can be found making homes inside tree cavities or in leaf nests.

 Squirrel Diet

-The bulk of a squirrel’s diet consists of masts like walnuts, acorns, seeds, or hickory nuts.
-Mast is so essential to squirrels that from September through March, a squirrel would require about 1.5lbs of mast every week to survive.
+A squirrel’s diet consists of masts like walnuts, acorns, seeds, or hickory nuts.
+The mast is so essential to squirrels that from September through March, a squirrel would require about 1.5 lbs of mast every week to survive.

-Since the digestive systems of squirrels aren’t designed to absorb cellulose, they can only feed on twigs, green plants, and bark when there isn’t mast to eat.
+Since the digestive systems of squirrels aren’t designed to absorb cellulose, they can only feed on twigs, green plants, and bark when there isn’t a must to eat.

 Some favorite squirrel foods include: